UniversityOfHelsinkiCS/suoritustarkistin/README.md

 1. [Visit the site](https://study.cs.helsinki.fi/suoritustarkistin/).
 2. Request grader approval by mailing grp-toska@helsinki.fi.
 Also give the details of the course you want to grade.
 3. After being approved, head to the service.
 4. Select the right course from the dropdown, and paste the list of completions.
-You can also upload or drag a .csv, .txt, or .dat type file if you prefer.
-  - See format instructions below for details.
+You can also upload or drag a .csv, .txt, or .dat type file if you prefer. **See format instructions below for details.**
-5. Once everything is in order, the green "Send Report" button activates, and you can forward the report by clicking it!
+5. Once everything is in order, the green "Send report" button activates, and you can forward the report by clicking it!

-In the "View Reports" tab you can see all the reports you've sent, as well as their download status.
+In the "View reports" tab you can see all the reports you've sent, as well as their download status.

 ### Format Instructions
 Completions are reported as rows, with values separated with a semicolon: